InAndOutLand/Writings/Things To Check Out.md

-There are many things that I have "discovered", per se, since my last Skype status update.
-Check them out:
+Here are things that I think that you should check out:

 #Podcasts
 Podcasts are a great way to take in information.
 Here are a few that I recomend: